Overview

 Cloud Functions are serverless functions: we run code on servers operated by Google.

-As it is a secure environment, we run sensitive tasks: authenticate requests, perform server-side validation, use API keys, make sensitive writes to the database, and more.
+As it is a secure environment, we can run sensitive tasks: authenticate requests, perform server-side validation, use API keys, make sensitive database writes, and more.

-Functions trigger on spontaneous requests, or on events happening in the Firebase ecosystem, such as the registration of new users through Firebase Auth.
+Functions trigger on direct requests, or on events happening in the Firebase ecosystem, such as the registration of new users through Firebase Auth.
+They can also be triggered by a Cron job.

-The first option is to establish a bare-bones REST-API endpoint, called a HTTP function.
-It exposes a regular REST API endpoint, with an Express.js like API.
+The first option is to configure and establish a bare-bones REST-API endpoint, called a HTTP function.
+We configure the endpoint with an Express.js like API.

-The second option is to establish a Callable function, a pattern that involves both a server SDK and a client SDK, which work hand in hand to provide a better developer experience, such as managing authentication.
+The second option is to define a Callable function, a pattern that involves both a server SDK and a client SDK, which together do some heavy lifting on behalf of the developer, such as managing authentication, defining the type of the request's data and response, and offering streaming responses.

 select and deploy functions